Clay Soil: Tips for Amending & Improving Your Soil

 Build raised beds on top of a smaller area.
-I used top of the line soil and grew my tomatoes in raised beds.
+I used top-of-the-line soil and grew my tomatoes in raised beds.

 This made it easier for me to work in the garden, as the beds put the plants at a much more workable height.
 It also kept the dogs and kids from compacting the soil that I was working so hard to change.

-There’s many different types of raised beds, from planter-style ones to much more elaborate garden styles.
+There are many different types of raised beds, from planter-style ones to much more elaborate garden styles.
 You’ll make your garden look better and be able to grow even without doing the necessary soil amendments on your clay.

 Warm And Protect Your Soil

 In the spring the soil tends to become waterlogged due to the amount of snow we receive.
 This makes starting vegetable plants in the garden difficult.

 A cold frame or greenhouse-type structure will keep the snow off of your growing area, which helps reduce drainage issues in the garden bed.
 It also keeps the soil beneath it warmer, which helps with plant germination and growth.